Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Methods

-The integration of CSM into FlashCAVIA required no changes at the model architecture level.
-However, the Taylor expansion step may require a bespoke reverse-mode automatic differentiation depending on the AD mode used at higher levels of the optimization process and whether custom adjoint rules are involved.

-These improvements in FlashCAVIA not only enhance its performance but also provide a more robust platform for comparing different meta-learning approaches and exploring the benefits of CSM across various frameworks.
+\rebut{Our main contribution to FlashCAVIA is \textbf{the integration of CSM}}.
+The forward-mode Taylor expansion step may require a bespoke reverse-mode automatic differentiation depending on the AD mode used at higher levels of the optimization process, and whether custom adjoint rules are involved.
+These improvements in FlashCAVIA not only enhance its performance but also provide a \rebut{versatile} platform for comparing different meta-learning approaches.
+They also allow the exploration of the benefits of CSM across various frameworks\footnote{\url{https://github.com/ddrous/self-mod}.}.